vigetlabs/Twitter-Bootstrap-for-Omnigraffle/README.markdown

 Install as few or as many items as you need.
 Drag or copy the following files to the appropriate destination folders.

+*Note*: OSX Lion hides the user's Library folder by default.
+You can show it by opening Terminal.app and issuing the following command `chflags nohidden ~/Library/`. ([Source: OSX Daily](http://osxdaily.com/2011/07/22/access-user-library-folder-in-os-x-lion/))

 * *Stencils/Twitter-Bootstrap.gstencil*
   * _Description:_ Stencils grouped by type, along with one all-encompassing stencil.
   * _Destination:_ ~/Library/Application Support/Omnigraffle/Stencils